jhurlocker/InstructLabForAcademica/showroom_instructlab_summit2024/content/course _content/0-20 what is an LLM.md

-# What is an LLM / SLM
+# What is a Large Language Model LLM

-Let's start by understanding more about Language Model (LLMs) and Small Language Models (SMLs).

 ![InstructLab](graphics/whatisaanllmslm.png)